juanchok12/Concentration-of-Banking/README.md

 https://github.com/juanchok12/Concentration-of-Banking/assets/116334702/e105c8b3-ecef-4037-a3f2-97dfca2e49dd

 Used [scikit learn]( https://scikit-learn.org/stable/index.html) linear model machine learning module to create the linear regression line and model, which is updated each time the application receives data from the automated data pipeline.
+This scatter plot, the treemap, the line plot, and including the network plot use Plotly to add interactivity to the graphing of the data.

 ![scatter_plot](https://github.com/juanchok12/Concentration-of-Banking/assets/116334702/c721feae-a5f1-4d5c-b2f1-ef9344f9dc32)